Oregon Background Check

 - Choose whether or not you'll employ the applicant after they've corrected or modified the background check information;

-- Send the candidate an official notice of adverse action in the event that you decide you aren't interested in hiring the applicant.
+- Send the candidate an official notice of adverse action if you decide you aren't interested in hiring the applicant.

-The following adverse action procedure with clear and succinct words, and delivering the pertinent notices to the potential candidate in the appropriate timeframe will ensure that you remain satisfied through the background check process.
+The following adverse action procedure with clear and succinct words and delivering the pertinent notices to the potential candidate in the appropriate timeframe will ensure you remain satisfied through the background check process.

 "Ban The Box"

-Employers, it's essential to be aware about the criminal record If there is a criminal record or not, when the crime occurred and what charges were brought against them.
+Employers, it's essential to be aware of the criminal record, if there is a criminal record or not, when the crime occurred and what charges were brought against them.

-While all this information can be useful however, it is important to note that the State of Oregon has specific rules concerning when and when an employer is able to obtain the information.
+While all this information can be useful, it is important to note that the State of Oregon has specific rules concerning when and when an employer can obtain the information.

 Oregon is among the 35 "Ban the Box" states.
-This means that employers are not able to inquire about the criminal history of a potential candidate when they fill out an application for employment.
-In actual fact the case of Oregon employers must be patient until the first interview has begun or a an offer to extend a conditional job is made before asking a candidate to provide this kind of information.
-While this isn't the case in all states but in Oregon"Ban the Box" regulation is in effect "Ban on the Box" regulations apply to both the private and public sectors.
+This means that employers cannot inquire about the criminal history of a potential candidate when they fill out an employment application.
+In the case of Oregon, employers must be patient until the first interview has begun or an offer to extend a conditional job is made before asking a candidate to provide this kind of information.
+While this isn't the case in all states, the "Ban the Box" regulation is in Oregon.
+"Ban on the Box" regulations apply to both the private and public sectors.

-Even even with "Ban the Box" in place, Oregon employers are still allowed to conduct the police background check on a potential applicant, since an initial background screen generally is conducted following an initial interview or conditional job offering.
+Even with "Ban the Box" in place, Oregon employers are still allowed to conduct the police background check on a potential applicant since an initial background screen generally is conducted following an initial interview or conditional job offering.

 Pay Equity Law

-Similar to criminal histories In addition, there is a classified that is protected and Oregon employers are not able to inquire about or inquire about in the selection process the past pay.
+Similar to criminal histories, there is a protected classification, and Oregon employers are not able to inquire about or inquire about in the selection process the past pay.

-If you conduct an background check on a potential employee you can choose to check the employee's work background.
-Employers may choose to conduct this to ensure the resume of the candidate is accurate and also to make sure the applicant is qualified to succeed for the position they're considering.
+If you conduct a background check on a potential employee, you can choose to check the employee's work background.
+Employers may choose to conduct this to ensure the candidate's resume is accurate and to make sure the applicant is qualified to succeed for the position they're considering.

-While an applicant may provide past salary information to an interviewer of their own initiative An employer is unable to be able to consider this information while going through the interview process.
+While an applicant may provide past salary information to an interviewer of their initiative, An employer is unable to be able to consider this information while going through the interview process.

-If you're now aware of the laws and regulations that govern Oregon Background checks it's the time to get started on the process of getting one.
-There are many methods to obtain the required information to conduct the purpose of obtaining a job background check in Oregon.
+If you're now aware of the laws and regulations that govern Oregon Background checks, it's time to get started on the process of getting one.
+There are many methods to obtain the required information to obtain a job background check in Oregon.

-As per the Oregon Secretary of State, in the Oregon's Public Records Law, the public is entitled to access and copy public records.
+As per the Oregon Secretary of State, in Oregon's Public Records Law, the public can access and copy public records.
 However, some records are classified and are not accessible to the general public.

 For access to public records, you'll be required to fill out a form on the department's website.
-Based on the type of document you'd like to see it is possible to fill out multiple forms to different websites.
+Based on the document you'd like to see, it is possible to fill out multiple forms on different websites.

 In addition to your Secretary of State counterpart, you may request public records from the Oregon Department of Justice and the Oregon Health Authority.
-To obtain court case details it is necessary to make a request through Oregon Judicial Department.
+To obtain court case details, it is necessary to request Oregon Judicial Department.
 Oregon Judicial Department.

-But, this method can only give you only a small amount of information about the case and non-official records, which might not provide an exhaustive history of an applicant.
-In addition Criminal background checks are handled by the Oregon's Criminal Justice Information Services for the cost of.
+But, this method can only give you a small amount of information about the case and non-official records, which might not provide an exhaustive history of an applicant.
+In addition, Criminal background checks are handled by Oregon's Criminal Justice Information Services for the cost of.

 Although it is possible to get the data you need through requesting background information from the various departments of the state, the most efficient and easiest method to conduct an Oregon background check on an employee who is a candidate is to work with an independent background screening service such as The Koleman Group LLC.
 Instead of needing to visit various websites and pay numerous fees, you will be able to get all the necessary information all in one location, in addition to ensuring that you remain compliant.